-Border Crossers utilizes creative tools to encourage educators in explorations of race and racism with young students.
+Border Crossers utilizes creative tools to encourage educators in explorations of race and racism with K-12 students.
 We believe that if educators are prepared to have meaningful conversations about equity, students will be better equipped to interrupt patterns of structural racism and injustice in their own lives and thrive in a multicultural society.

 Citywide professional development workshops geared toward teachers, administrators, youth service providers, and parents.
 Check our events page for upcoming workshops near you.

 Customized school-wide professional development that guides and supports individual school communities and organizations in building their capacity to enhance racial equity and justice within their institution.
 This includes, but is not limited to: coaching, curriculum development, strategic planning, and training for stakeholders.

 Presenting at national conferences, universities and seminars.

 Through this training, educators strengthen their analysis of how racism manifests in schools and classrooms, enhance their understanding of how racism affects children, practice utilizing tools to address race and racism with students, and gain strategies to support a school-wide culture of respect, equity and inclusivity.
 Click on the links below to register for our upcoming Citywide trainings:

 Saturday, May 21, 2016, Dallas, Texas REGISTER HERE

 Monday, May 23, 2016, Dallas, Texas REGISTER HERE